 If getting a terminal cleaner isn’t an option right now, using baking soda to clean the battery terminal is just fine.

-Take a plastic cup, fill it with water, and pour baking soda in it, mix well, and you’re ready with your cleaning solution.
+Take a plastic cup, fill it with water, pour baking soda in it, mix well, and you’re ready with your cleaning solution.

 Dip a piece of cloth into the solution, wipe the battery posts and grooves with it, and make sure the solution reaches every inch of the corrosion.